jimmyzliu/pedselect/README.md

 ### Output
 The script will print out a list of individuals ordered by priority for sequencing.
 Next to each individual is an overall imputability score for the rest of the pedigree assuming that individual and all those preceeding them has been sequenced (see pedselect.pdf).

+## License
+This project is licensed under BSD License 2.0

 ## Contact
 Jimmy Liu (jliu@nygenome.org), New York Genome Center